con/nwb2bids/docs/index.rst

 * **Developer Guide**

-  For developers interested in contributing to NeuroConv, the :ref:`Developer Guide <developer_guide>` provides essential information such as instructions for building your own classes,  our coding style, instructions on how to build the documentation, run the testing suite, etc.
+  For developers interested in contributing to **nwb2bids**, the :ref:`Developer Guide <developer_guide>` provides essential information such as instructions for building your own classes,  our coding style, instructions on how to build the documentation, run the testing suite, etc.

 * **API Reference**